material-components/material-components-web/docs/code/readme_standards.md

 ## Usage within Web Frameworks

 This section documents usage of the Adapter and the Foundation.
-Methods are documented in a [tabular format](#tabular-format).
+Methods are documented in [tabular format](#tabular-format).

 ~~~
 #### `MDCTextFieldAdapter`